batoolalomari/201readingNote/class-06.md

 It consists of four main types of nodes.

-1- THE DOCUMENT NODE
+1-THE DOCUMENT NODE
-2- ELEMENT NODES
+2-ELEMENT NODES
-3- ATTRIBUTE NODES
+3-ATTRIBUTE NODES
-4- TEXT NODES
+4-TEXT NODES

    ![Dom](dom.png)